Special holomorphic tensors on orthogonal modular varieties and applications to the Lang conjecture: Introduction

 \subsection{Outline of construction}

 We now explain our construction in more detail.
 The key construction is an embedding (Proposition \ref{prop: basic embedding})

-of modular line bundle.
+of the modular line bundle $\mathcal{L}^{\otimes pm}$.
 Usually some representation theory is required to produce such an embedding (cf.~\cite{Fr}, \cite{We}), but in the present case this is done by an entirely elementary linear algebra.
 This is the main point of this article.
 This embedding enables to construct the holomorphic tensor $\omega(F)$ from a modular form $F$ of weight $pm$.
 Like the case of pluricanonical forms (\cite{GHS1}), there are three types of obstructions to extending $\omega(F)$ over a smooth projective model of ${\FG}$: \begin{itemize} \item \textit{reflective obstruction} from the ramification divisor $R$ of ${\D}\to {\FG}$; \item \textit{cusp obstruction} from the boundary divisor $\Delta$ of a toroidal compactification ${\FGcpt}$ of ${\FG}$; \item \textit{elliptic obstruction} from certain bad singularities of ${\FGcpt}$. \end{itemize} The reflective/cusp/elliptic slope conditions in Theorem \ref{thm: intro full} correspond exactly to these obstructions.
-The reflective and cusp obstructions can be overcame by requiring the modular form $F$ to vanish to order $\geq m$ at $R$ and $\Delta$ respectively (Proposition \ref{prop: extension criterion}).
+The reflective and cusp obstructions can be overcome by requiring the modular form $F$ to vanish to order $\geq m$ at $R$ and $\Delta$ respectively (Proposition \ref{prop: extension criterion}).
 Several powerful methods are known for constructing such modular forms (\cite{Gr}, \cite{Bo}, \cite{GHS1}, \cite{GHS2}).

-On the other hand, when $p<n$, obstruction from the singularities presents a new problem.
+On the other hand, when $p<n$, the obstruction from the singularities presents a new problem.
 This is different from the case $p=n$ where ${\FGcpt}$ has canonical singularities when $n\geq 9$ (\cite{GHS1}).
 A simple calculation convinces us that general holomorphic tensors cannot be always extended even over canonical singularities which arise rather usually (Example \ref{ex: singularity}).
-We can say the reason in the form that the generalized Reid-Tai sum (\cite{We}) is $<1$.
-This explains the necessity to formulate a full version (Theorem \ref{thm: intro full}) incorporating the elliptic slope, which amounts to imposing vanishing condition at the singularities that can compensate for the shortage of the generalized Reid-Tai sum.
-In practice, to estimate elliptic obstruction will require a lot of explicit calculation.
+The reason for this is that the generalized Reid-Tai sum (\cite{We}) is $<1$.
+This explains the necessity to formulate a full version (Theorem \ref{thm: intro full}) incorporating the elliptic slope, which amounts to imposing vanishing conditions at the singularities that can compensate for the shortage of the generalized Reid-Tai sum.
+In practice, to estimate the elliptic obstruction will require a lot of explicit calculation.
 This is a problem of rather separate nature and will be studied elsewhere.

 This article is organized as follows.
 In \S \ref{sec: hol tensor} we construct the embedding $\mathcal{L}^{\otimes pm} \hookrightarrow (\Omega_{{\D}}^p)^{\otimes m}$.
 In \S \ref{sec: extension} we establish the extension criterion for $\omega(F)$.
 In \S \ref{sec: proof main} we give applications to the birational type of subvarieties.